 From high camp between 6500-6900m the rock quality improves, but also becomes much steeper.
 I would classify several sections in this area as Class 4.
 At around 6900m the route terminates in an obvious ridge, slightly corniced.
 From this ridge, about 100m of rock stands directly in front of the climber.
 To climber’s right the wall is steeper, and drops sharply off into Pakistan.
 Far to climber’s left lies steep and crevassed glacier.

 On our first summit attempt we ascended the middle-left of the rock wall, up a fairly obvious weakness in the terrain.
-Unfortunately, despite my best efforts, I am unable to reliably mark the first pitch of this section in the above photo, and so have opted to leave the image blank.
 Altogether we climbed three pitches of about 40m each.
 Eric, one of two Americans on our team, confidently led all three and was able to place good cams for protection – he used one of each BD small red through BD big red.
 In different conditions screws could also be useful here.
+With Eric’s help I have marked the route of ascent in red, and the rappel route in green.
 The first and second pitches were easy, perhaps 5.6, and fairly secure.
-Due to its being a traverse, and on account of deep, loose snow, the third pitch was a somewhat sketchy 5.7, and poorly protected.
+Due to its being a traverse, and on account of deep, loose snow, the third pitch was a somewhat sketchy 5.7 and poorly protected.
 We found good pitons at the top of the third pitch.

 While ascending, we noticed a fixed line further to our left.
 This fixed line ascended significantly easier terrain, perhaps Class 4 or ~5.4.
 From the top of our three pitch route, we were able to easily access this old fixed rope, to discover that it was thoroughly core-shot.
 We re-fixed this rope, and used this easier route for descent.
 Later, it was used for jumared ascent during the successful summit bid.
 While this route of ascent is considerably easier, accessing it involves a significant traverse along the base of the rock wall.
 The snow in this area was deep and unconsolidated in 2019, making it an unintuitive option.
 If I return to Noshaq, I will likely endeavor to ascend the rock wall via this variation, budgeting an entire day from high camp to break trail to its base, ascend it, and fix it prior to any serious summit attempt.